 Getting away with the family this summer?
+COVID has lots of families taking to the road instead of flying.
+Time together with your family is a great time to be intentional about passing a legacy of faith to your children.
 This 7-Day Family Devotional Guide, developed just for the family, is perfect for car trips and lazy days on the beach!

-You can either use the guide straight from here or download and print the PDF
+You can either use the guide straight from here or download and print the PDF.Print the Devotional PDF

 Day One: Follow Me